esnet/pypond/README.md

 Running the unit tests will probably only be of interest to other developers.
 There is a test module that tests interoperability with the JavaScript library (`pypond/tests/interop_test.py`) that will require some additional setup.

 1. It will check to find the `node` executable somewhere in the path.
 If it is not found, those tests will fail.
-2. The [Pond source](https://github.com/esnet/pond) will need to be checked out at the same level "alongside" of the pypond source and then execute `npm run build` at the root level of the pond source.
+2. The [Pond source](https://github.com/esnet/pond) will need to be checked out at the same level "alongside" of the pypond source and then execute `npm install` followed by `npm run build` at the root level of the pond source.
 (Running `npm run build` should be a formality, but is included just in case the `pond/lib` directory was not properly regenerated from `pond/src`)
 3. Execute `pip install -r dev-requirements.txt` and then run `nosetests` from either the source root or test directory (`pypond/` or `pypond/tests/`).
 The `pip` command will also install pypond in "develop" mode.

 That particular test sends the data on a round trip by: